 The preliminary results of the alternatives development and screening process were published for agency and public review on November 10, 2022.
 The preliminary analysis focused on Level 1 screening criteria.
-The review and comment period was from November 10, 2022, through January 13, 2023.
-The process included an online public meeting on November 14, 2022; two in-person public meetings on November 15 and 16, 2022; meetings with three local area working group meetings; and 34 presentations or meetings with agencies or stakeholders.
+The review and comment period spanned from November 10, 2022, through January 13, 2023.
+The process included conducting an online public meeting on November 14, 2022; two in-person public meetings on November 15 and 16, 2022; meetings with three local area working groups; and 34 presentations or meetings with agencies or stakeholders.
 UDOT received 2,890 comments during the alternatives screening comment period.
-UDOT received agency comments from the U.S. Bureau of Reclamation, City of North Salt Lake, Farmington City, Farmington City Historic Preservation Committee, Salt Lake City, Salt Lake City Department of Public Utilities, U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, West Bountiful City, Wasatch Front Regional Council, and Woods Cross City during this comment period.
-UDOT provided comment-response matrices to the agencies who provided comments on May 9, 2023.
+UDOT received agency comments from the BOR, City of North Salt Lake, EPA Farmington City, Farmington City Historic Preservation Committee, Salt Lake City, Salt Lake City Department of Public Utilities, USFWS, West Bountiful City, WFRC, and Woods Cross City during this comment period.
+UDOT provided comment-response matrices on May 9, 2023, to the agencies who provided comments.

-The alternatives development and screening process was also discussed during the public outreach described in Table 6.6-2 on page 6-19.
+The alternatives development and screening process was also discussed during the public outreach presentations listed in Table 6.6-2 on page 6-18.